 In addition to providing information pertaining to our organization, KID provides brief updates on current children's product safety information and events.
 For more frequent news, visit KID's blog.

 Contents of this Issue

-- KID releases report on summer safety
+- KID releases report on 2015 recalls

 Click here to request a copy of our press kit which includes press releases, recent research, sample newsletter, etc.